Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/cover_letter/letter.md

 As potential referees, we would like to suggest the following:

-- Yohsuke Murase (will add email and details)
+- Yohsuke Murase (yohsuke.murase@gmail.com, RIKEN Center for Computational Science) has authored numerous papers on strategies for the repeated prisoner's dilemma and on repeated games more generally.
-- Xingru Chen ...
+- Xingru Chen (xingrucz@gmail.com, Beijing University of Posts and Telecommunications) is a mathematician interested in game theory and reinforcement learning.
-- Eladio Montero ...
+- Eladio Montero (eladio.montero@vub.be, Artificial Intelligence Lab Brussels) explores behavior using game theory and data analysis.